 - The nearest airport and train station to Hoi An are located in Danang, 30km away.
 It’s easy to reach by tourist minibus; buy tickets from travel agencies around the Old Town.
 Otherwise, take a taxi.
-To get into Hoi An, taxis are often the only alternative, although if you’re lucky a tourist minibus may be waiting.

 - Hoi An is well-connected to Hue and elsewhere by comfortable tourist buses and minibuses.